alexander-heimbuch/redux-vuex/README.md

 * [vuejs-redux](https://github.com/titouancreach/vuejs-redux) if you want provider bindings like react-redux
 * [vdeux](https://gitlab.com/citygro/vdeux) if you want a different kind of component bindings
-* [revue](https://yarnpkg.com/en/package/revue) also nice for store bindings but unfortunately it's dead :(
+* [revue](https://yarnpkg.com/en/package/revue) also for nice store bindings but unfortunately its dead :(

 ## Installation

 `redux-vuex` is written in pure es6 and only has dependencies to the beautiful crafted packages [get-value](https://github.com/jonschlinkert/get-value) and [set-value](https://github.com/jonschlinkert/set-value)

-You can get the library as pure es6 modules as well in a UMD format.

 ### Get the Package